marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ## Motivation

 Writing secure RSocket apps with Spring Boot application is not hard and takes just a few lines of code.
 But you may already know that security is a broad and widely discussed topic.
 This example is designed to help you to quickly understand the basics of integrating Spring Security into your Reactive / RSocket application.
 We will cover the authentication and authorization aspects and how they are applied within Spring.
-There are a number of strategies to authenticate with such as JWT, Kerberos, and Password to name a few.
-This guide will focus on the `simple` strategy.
+There are a number of strategies to authenticate with such as JWT, Kerberos, and username/password to name a few.
+This guide will focus on the `simple` username/password strategy.

 We want our applications to respond to a user's privilege level; as multi-user applications tend to be specific with regards to feature availability.
-What emerges through Spring Security, is Role Based Access Control - the ability to make privilege specific logic feasable and with minimal boilerplate.
+What emerges through Spring Security, is Role Based Access Control - the ability to make privilege (role) specific logic feasable and with minimal boilerplate.

 ## Authorization vs Authentication